-Admin Happy Hour is a series of forums hosted by administration to provide parents with an opportunity for receiving information and engaging in conversation.
+Coffee with the Principal is a series of forums hosted by the principal before and after school to provide parents with an opportunity for receiving information and engaging in conversation.
 These gatherings are an effective way for LACHSA administration to hear the concerns of parents and communicate important information about the direction of the school.

-LACHSA AERIES PARENT PORTAL
+LACHSA PARENT PORTAL

 As part of our continuing efforts to provide information regarding your student's progress and status, parents may view information regarding their students from our school database using the LACHSA AERIES.net Portal.
-Through our secure server (online), you will be able to view your student's demographic data, grades, transcripts (unofficial), attendance records, class schedule, progress toward completion of graduation requirements, and emergency contact information.
+Through our secure server (online) you will be able to view your student's demographic data, grades, transcripts (unofficial), attendance records, class schedule, progress toward completion of graduation requirements, and emergency contact information.
 Access to the LACHSA AERIES.net Portal sign-in screen is through the AERIES.net Portal tab under the Parent Section of the LACHSA website.
 Please review the "Grade Policy" in the handbook for details on how often the portal will be updated.